Research

 Dalhousie Medical School is committed to research that improves the level of care that patients receive, finds ways to manage or cure diseases and disorders, and gives us a better understanding of the human body and all of its functions.

-Research in the Department of Pathology is organized into the several core research foci or units:
+Research in the Department of Pathology is organized into several core research units:

 - Pathobiology of Cancer